Raw meal prep for dogs is the answer to budgeting concerns when you’re feeding raw dog food!

 BUT even if you feed turkey, beef, and lamb, you can get your hands on 30 lb for $70-100, as long as you buy the meat when it’s on sale.

-And trust me, I constantly find and buy meat that’s on sale, or inexpensive to begin with.
 For example, Walmart carries turkey necks for a couple bucks, and my local grocery store marks their ground lamb down to 2.99-4.99/lb on a regular basis.

 Those $70-100 are the same price you’d pay for a “high quality” bag of kibble like Annamaet or Orijen dog food.